andreykobal/polygon-ai-nft-avatars-minter/ai-nft-implementation/README.md

 ## Smart Contract Code Highlights

-### GameItem.sol
+### AINFT.sol

-The `GameItem.sol` contract is responsible for managing the 721 non-fungible token (NFT) avatars in Interactive AI NFT Avatars.
+The `AINFT.sol` contract is responsible for managing the 721 non-fungible token (NFT) avatars in Interactive AI NFT Avatars.
 Players can purchase avatars and own them using this contract.

-Important code snippets from `GameItem.sol`:
+Important code snippets from `AINFT.sol`:

 - `mintItem` function: This function mints a new avatar NFT with the provided token URI and assigns it to the caller's address.
   ```solidity